 Democracy Courses at UChicago

-In Spring 2019, Professor Susan Stokes taught the innovative cross-university Democratic Erosion course.
+In Spring 2019, and again in Fall 2020, Professor Susan Stokes taught the innovative cross-university Democratic Erosion course.
 This course is part of a consortium of nearly 50 institutions that each offer a variation on this course, which teaches students to evaluate threats to democracy in the United States and abroad.
-Professor Stokes plans to offer this course again in the 2020-21 academic year.

 “Democratic Erosion was by far one of the best classes I took at the University of Chicago.
 The combination of hyper-relevant course material, a diversity of interesting readings, and a set of presentations from many of the authors themselves made the experience unforgettable.” —UChicago undergraduate student Justin Saint-Loubert-Bié